 Generic Name: lisdexamfetamine dimesylate (Oral route)

-CNS stimulants (amphetamines and methylphenidate-containing products) have a high potential for abuse and dependence.
-Assess the risk of abuse prior to prescribing and monitor for signs of abuse and dependence while on therapy .
+Use of CNS stimulants (amphetamines and methylphenidate-containing products), including lisdexamfetamine dimesylate, have a high potential for abuse and dependence.
+Assess the risk of abuse before prescribing and monitor for signs of abuse and dependence during therapy .

 Commonly used brand name(s)

 In the U.S.

 Uses For Vyvanse

 Lisdexamfetamine dimesylate is used to treat attention deficit hyperactivity disorder (ADHD) in adults and children 6 years of age and older.
 This medicine is also used to treat moderate to severe binge eating disorder (BED).
 It belongs to the group of medicines called central nervous system (CNS) stimulants.

 Lisdexamfetamine dimesylate increases attention and decreases restlessness in children and adults who are overactive, cannot concentrate for very long, or are easily distracted and impulsive.
 This medicine is used as part of a total treatment program that also includes social, educational, and psychological treatment.